NOTE: Applications Cycle for 2023 Projects Now CLOSED!

 Letter of Intent

-In 2013, the Research Committee of the Society for Simulation in Healthcare (SSH) established the Early Career Simulation Research Grant Program (formerly the SSH Novice Research Grant Program) further to support the development of new investigators and research initiatives.
+In 2013, the Research Committee of the Society for Simulation in Healthcare (SSH) established the Early Career Simulation Research Grant Program (formerly the SSH Novice Research Grant Program) to support the development of new investigators and research initiatives.
 The Society has awarded over 20 monetary awards to early career research projects in healthcare simulation.

 Early career researchers developing methodologically sound simulation-based research projects using quantitative, qualitative, or hybrid approaches are sought for the program.
 Studies that are both innovative and have strong potential for a positive impact on the simulation field are encouraged.
 The potential impact on the applicant’s career is also considered.